habibcilmd-cardiologist/dr-cil/content/en/services/ambulatory-cardiac-monitoring/index.md

 showBreadcrumbs: true
 showTableOfContents: true
 showReadingTime: true
+faq:
+    - question: "Can I shower while wearing Holter?"
+      answer: "No, the device is not waterproof.
+You should avoid showering."
+    - question: "Does Holter affect my daily activities?"
+      answer: "No, you can continue your normal activities."
+    - question: "How long is event recorder worn?"
+      answer: "It can last weeks depending on symptom frequency."
+    - question: "Is implantable loop recorder surgery?"
+      answer: "No, it is a small procedure under local anesthesia."
+    - question: "When do Holter results come out?"
+      answer: "Usually results are ready within 1-2 days."
 ---

 Ambulatory cardiac monitoring is continuous recording of heart rhythm during daily life.
 Assoc.
 Prof. Dr. Habib Çil has extensive experience in ambulatory cardiac monitoring and evaluation.